virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeDetachExtIp

-The event can handle custom action before the *detach Ext Ip address* action execution.
+The event can handle custom action before detaching External IP address.
 The *onBeforeDetachExtIp* event is triggered each time before the external IP address detachment.

 **Event placeholders:**